rstropek-teaching/ng-todo-list-quiz-4ahif-MHinterdorfer/readme.md

 1. As a user, I want to be able to add a new todo item.
 I want to enter a description and optionally assign the new todo item to a person (drop-down list of all available people).

 1. As a user, I want to be able to edit an existing todo item.
-I want to be able to change description, assigned person (it has to be able to remove an assignment, too), and done-flag.
+I want to be able to change description, assigned person (it has to be able to remove an assignment, too), and done-flag. :white_check_mark:

 1. As a user, I want to be able to delete an existing todo item. :white_check_mark: